flamelily-bluescsi/bluescsi/juicebox.md

 If you need an adapter, an excellent USB-C power adpater that works very well is the UGREEN 30W which can be bought off Amazon UK here [https://amzn.to/473Q7KI](https://amzn.to/473Q7KI) and 2m USB-C cable from here [https://amzn.to/4kZrfXW](https://amzn.to/4kZrfXW)

-* Kit includes Main populated PCB, metal housing, PCB end plates, switch and screws
+* Kit incl.
+Main populated PCB, housing, PCB end plates, switch and screws
-* USB-C power delivery
+* NEW - Rev 4 PCB with larger holes for soldering
 * Will work for an A500, A500+, A600 and A1200
-* Last photo shows a built version
+* Some photos show built versions as examples only
 * Get your 5 PIN DIN connector [here](https://sordan.ie/product/732/5-pin-square-din-male-connector-amiga-500-600-1200-commodore-128/){:target="_blank"}

 Price includes shipping costs.
 Make sure you choose the correct delivery region from the dropdown.